 - reducing the range and technical complexity of technologies in use

 - automating time-intensive tasks

 - thinking strategically about support requirements as part of any technology procurement decision-making

 - providing a set of FAQs, documents or videos that cover the most common support requests

 - developing a culture of self-help and cooperation to help each other

 Schools should avoid:

-- technologies that are not yet mainstream as they typically take considerable time (therefore cost) to support
+- new technologies that are not yet mainstream as they typically take considerable time (therefore cost) to support

 - short-term support solutions that are unable to be sustained in the long term